codsen/codsen/packages/object-no-new-keys/README.md

 ## Idea

 Check, does a `given thing` (probably a nested plain object) have any keys, not present in a `reference thing` (probably an another nested plain object).
-I'm using a term "thing" because this library uses recursive algorithm which means both inputs can be _whatever_-type (string, plain object or an array).
+I'm using a term "thing" because this library uses a recursive algorithm which means both inputs can be _whatever_-type (string, plain object or an array).

 This library will try to perform a **deep, recursive traversal** of both inputs and will not mutate the input arguments.